Jacob Lawrence: Teaching and late works

 Lawrence taught at several schools after his first stint teaching at Black Mountain College, including the New School for Social Research, the Art Students League, Pratt Institute, and the Skowhegan School.
-He became a visiting artist at the University of Washington in 1970 and was professor of art there from 1971 to 1986.
+Lawrence became a visiting artist at the University of Washington in 1970 and was professor of art there from 1971 to 1986.
 He was graduate advisor there to lithographer and abstract painter James Claussen.

 Shortly after moving to Washington state, Lawrence did a series of five paintings on the westward journey of African-American pioneer George Washington Bush.
 These paintings are now in the collection of the State of Washington History Museum.

-He undertook several major commissions in this part of his career.
+Lawrence undertook several major commissions in this part of his career.
 In 1980, he completed Exploration, a 40-foot-long mural made of porcelain on steel, comprising a dozen panels devoted to academic endeavor.
 It was installed in Howard University's Blackburn Center.
 The Washington Post described it as "enormously sophisticated yet wholly unpretentious " and said:

 The colors are completely flat, but because the porcelain is layered, and because Lawrence here and there paints in strong black shadows, his mural has the look of a rich relief.
 It is full of visual rhymes.
 The small scene of John Henry, the steel drivin' man, in the final panel is echoed by an image of a sculptor in the art scene: He is hammering another spike, for quite different reasons, into a block of stone.
 This is not art that one tires of, for it is not the sort of work one can read at once.

 Lawrence produced another series in 1983, eight screen prints called the Hiroshima Series.
 Commissioned to provide full-page illustrations for a new edition of a work of his choice, Lawrence chose John Hersey's Hiroshima (1946).
 He depicted in abstract visual language several survivors at the moment of the bombing in the midst of physical and emotional destruction.
 Lawrence's painting Theater was commissioned by the University of Washington in 1985 and installed in the main lobby of the Meany Hall for the Performing Arts.

-In the early 1990s Lawrence was commissioned to paint the Events in the Life of Harold Washington mural in Chicago's Harold Washington Library.
+In the early 1990s, Lawrence was commissioned to paint the Events in the Life of Harold Washington mural in Chicago's Harold Washington Library.

 Last years and death

 The Whitney Museum of American Art produced an exhibition of Lawrence's entire career in 1974, as did the Seattle Art Museum in 1986.

-In 1999, he and his wife established the Jacob and Gwendolyn Lawrence Foundation for the creation, presentation and study of American art, with a particular emphasis on work by African-American artists.
+In 1999, Lawrence and his wife established the Jacob and Gwendolyn Lawrence Foundation for the creation, presentation and study of American art, with a particular emphasis on work by African-American artists.
 It represents their estates and maintains a searchable archive of nearly a thousand images of their work.

-Lawrence continued to paint until a few weeks before his death from lung cancer on June 9, 2000, at the age of 82.
+Lawrence continued to paint until a few weeks before his death from lung cancer on June 9, 2000, at age 82.
+Lawrence's wife, Gwendolyn Knight, outlived him and died in 2005 at age 91.

-Personal life

-Lawrence's wife, Gwendolyn Knight, outlived him and died in 2005 at the age of 91.